 As people age, they produce less Glutathione.
 Researchers at Baylor School of Medicine used a combination of animal and human studies to explore the role of Glutathione in weight management and insulin resistance in older individuals.
 Study findings indicated that low glutathione levels were associated with less fat burning and higher rates of fat-storing in the body.

-Older subjects had cysteine and glycine added to their diets to increase glutathione levels, spiked within two weeks, improving insulin resistance and fat burning.
+Older subjects had cysteine and glycine added to their diets to increase glutathione levels, spiked within two weeks.
+Thus, improving insulin resistance and fat burning.

 Increases mobility for people with peripheral artery disease